-New Jersey Symphony Orchestra violist CHRISTINE TERHUNE has been a member of the NJSO since 1976.
+New Jersey Symphony violist Christine Terhune has been a member of the New Jersey Symphony since 1976.
 She has served as assistant principal violist of the New York Virtuosi Chamber Orchestra, and she spent three summers in the Filharmonica de las Americas in Mexico City and several seasons in the Westfield and Colonial Symphonies.
 Terhune studied with Max Aronoff and Jesse Levine and received her Bachelor of Music degree from the New School of Music in Philadelphia.

 Terhune is an active freelance musician in the New York/New Jersey area and has enjoyed two residencies/tours to Ireland and Germany.
 She is also a founding member of the Hanover Classic Consort, which performs regularly in the metropolitan area.
 Terhune maintains a private teaching studio for viola and violin.
 She resides in Morristown with her husband, composer David Sampson, and their two children, Ben and Mark.

 Motivation: I work with kids in the Newark school system quite a bit, and their love of music is wonderfully inspiring.
 They remind me how much fun it is to be spontaneous, and in turn, I get to open up a world of new experiences for them.

 First or Best Concert You Ever Went To: When I was in fourth grade, my class went to New York to see The Barber of Seville—I’ll never forget it because it was my first opera, first classical, first musical experience in New York.
 It was very funny, very wonderful and maybe planted a seed …

 Favorite Pastimes: I love to garden, and I am currently learning exactly what it takes to keep the groundhogs, deer, rabbits and raccoons out of the vegetable patch!